pu2clr/Small-Shortwave-Transmitter/README.md

 3. [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
 The AKC695X is a family of IC DSP receiver from AKC technology.
 The AKC6955 and AKC6959sx support AM and FM modes.
 On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
 On FM mode they work from 64MHz to 222MHz.
 4. [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
 The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.

+There is a __Facebook__ group called [__Si47XX for Radio Experimenters__](https://www.facebook.com/groups/532613604253401/) where the purpose is exchanging experiences with projects based on Silicon Labs  SI47XX IC family.
+You will be welcome to the group [Si47XX for Radio Experimenters](https://www.facebook.com/groups/532613604253401/).
+You can also be a member of __group.io__ [SI47XX for hobbyists](https://groups.io/g/si47xx)

 ## MIT License

 Copyright (c) 2019 Ricardo Lima Caratti